sjtusr/starter-academic1/content/publication/2020-CNF-radiation/index.md

 ---
-title: "On band lumping, radiation reabsorption, and high-pressure effects in laminar flame propagation (Combustion and Flame vol. 221)"
+title: "On band lumping, radiation reabsorption, and high-pressure effects in laminar flame propagation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here